MIC-DKFZ/RTTB/README.md

 ## License

-This project is licensed under the BSD License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the BSD License - see the [LICENSE](LICENSE) file for details

 ## Contact